 If your supplier has moved you to a lower default tariff due to the new energy price cap, you will still save more money if you switch to a new tariff.
 The energy price cap will typically save you £76 per year, however switching to a new energy tariff could save you over £200 per year.

-Further information on the Energy Price Cap is available here.
+Further information please view the Energy Price Cap

 Other ways to pay less with your current supplier: